suchialex/CINS3002-HW08/instructions.md

 <details>
   <summary>
-    ✅ delete_employee()
+    ✅ No action on delete_employee()
   </summary>

-  - Nothing to change here, because we still have to delete an employee by deleting the dictionary element
+  - Nothing to change here, because we still have to delete an employee by deleting the dictionary element, which in this assignment is an object (it was a dictionary in the previous assignment)
 </details>